10K Training Tips for Dedicated Runners

 10. A healthy diet is what you need.

-is about more than just staying skinny.
+A runners diet is about more than just staying skinny.
 It is all about eating to fuel the body for those vigorous runs to come.

 Your body needs whole grains, fruits, vegetables, and lean protein to keep your energy levels high and your muscles well nourished.